 Not all gambling movies need to be tense and dramatic, though – The Hangover has more comedy scenes than most of the other movies on this list, but it’s just as thrilling as the others.
 The story follows a Las Vegas bachelor party gone terribly wrong.
 Phil, Stu, and Alan wake up to find that their friend Doug, the man due to be married, is nowhere to be found.
 They do have a chicken, a tiger, a baby, and a missing tooth, though…

 Together, the gang must backtrack and figure out what the heck happened.
 It’s a wild ride that’s still filled with classic casino games amidst all the comedy scenes.
-These, combined, really might make you feel like you’re left out of the fun – which is why finding games in online casinos, such as Best Betting Casinos NZ, that much more satisfying for its convenience.
+These, combined, really might make you feel like you’re left out of the fun – which is why finding games in this legal casino online that much more satisfying for its convenience.
 Notably, there’s a great scene involving a rigged blackjack game.

 5. Casino Royale (2006)